 One of the hottest cities in the United States for growth (and for weather) is Phoenix, AZ.
-Pheonix is a big, bustling city with almost 300 days of sunshine a year.
+Phoenix is a big, bustling city with almost 300 days of sunshine a year.
 If you’re moving to the area, you’ll be glad to know that Phoenix’s economy is robust.
 The cost of living in Phoenix is also very attractive, especially compared to other big U.S. cities.
-There are SO many reasons why you should live in Phoenix, but before you can start your life here, you’ll need to find a home.
+There are many reasons why you should live in Phoenix, but before you can start your life here, you’ll need to find a home.
 That’s why we’ve compiled the Best Neighborhoods in Phoenix (including artsy, family-friendly and historic ones).

 Where to Live In and Around Phoenix, AZ

 There are quite a few wonderful places to live in the Valley of the Sun, no doubt.
 It’s not surprising when you consider that Phoenix is one of the Top 10 largest cities in America.
 Let’s take a closer look at the best neighborhoods in Phoenix, AZ.

 Artsy Neighborhoods in Phoenix: Roosevelt Row

 Lovingly known as Ro-Ro by the locals, this neighborhood is one of the trendiest in Phoenix.
 That’s due to its wide variety of art galleries and museums.
 That includes the famous Heard Museum of Native Cultures and Art.
 If you’re a fan of independent films and breweries, this is a part of Phoenix you’ll often be visiting.
 The vibe here is a mixture of hip and laid-back, with plenty of sidewalk cafes and boutiques mixed in.
 Are you working downtown?
 Then Roosevelt Row is a great place to live.
 It links directly to downtown as well as several other residential neighborhoods.
 We’d suggest it for young, urban singles and young families.

 Avg.
 Home Price: $443,000